WMInfoTech/vagrant-php-fpm/README.md

 To start the machine, navigate in a terminal to the root of this repository and run `vagrant up`.

 After a few minutes you'll have development server that very closely resembles the server your site will run on in production.
+Unless there's a port collision, the webserver's default port of 80 will be accessible at [http://localhost:8080](http://localhost:8080).

 The folder `webroot/` is the equivalent to the folder you'll have access to when uploading content to the production web server.
 Files that don't need to directly